andiweli/stouyapi/HOWTO-SETUP.md

 Do not change any other field in the file and after making changes, save it.
 </details>

+## 3 - Building the API and HTML files

 Now generate the API files:
 ```